 As libraries emerge into technologically based spaces, the connection between the technology department and the library/media center becomes vital.
 How do we collaborate and share best practices in both fields in order to make our students thoughtful and creative users of information?
 Thomas, lower school technology coordinator, and Ingham, lower school librarian, at Oregon Episcopal School, share stories and ideas about how they make their partnership work in the face of daily schedules, student and teacher demands, and the challenge of balancing interests and different personal/professional skill sets.

 Down With Techno-Fear!
 Positive Steps to Counter Negative Times|

-4:15 PM – 5:00 PMMary Ann Bell, Associate Professor of Library Science/Department Chair, Sam Houston State University
+4:15 PM – 5:00 PMMary Ann Bell, Professor of Library Science/, Sam Houston State University

 The new millennium has been filled with changes, many of which are downright scary.
 Consider the current threat level set by Homeland Security, the latest natural disaster news trumpeted by the media … Meanwhile the economy lurches along.
 For educators at all levels, things can look bleak.
 Forget new equipment, enrichment experiences for students, travel to conferences.
 Many of us are just praying to hold on to our jobs.
 In this closing session of the Internet@Schools track, Professor and sage Bell speaks to this climate of unease, specifically offering ways to address the following “techno-fears”: 1.
 Fear of allowing our youngsters access to internet information by imposing draconian filters.
 2. Fear of communication as well as information—fear that causes many to recoil from any sort of online “social networking.”
 3. Fear of letting our youngsters out of our virtual supervision for even a minute or two.
 4. Fear of allowing students and kids have and use the devices that they all use so expertly.
 Mary Ann sends you off feeling fortified, if not fearless!